Turbulent magnetic field amplification in binary neutron star mergers: Results

 \subsection{Spectral distribution}

 A more comprehensive information of the energy distribution over the spatial scales can be obtained from the power spectrum.
 The kinetic and magnetic spectra (eqs. (\ref{eq:spectra_k})-(\ref{eq:spectra_b})) for the high resolution simulations and the medium-resolution LES are displayed in Figure~\ref{fig:energy_spectra} at times $t=(5,10,20)\,\mathrm{ms}$.
 Here we can observe some of the features described before, like the isotropic turbulent state driven by the KHI that produces a similar spectra of the poloidal and toroidal components at $5\,\mathrm{ms}$.
-The magnetic energy approaches equipartition with the kinetic one at high wavenumbers $k$~\footnote{Notice that at the highest wavenumbers, spectra are damped by the numerical dissipation of the HRSC numerical scheme}.
+The magnetic energy approaches equipartition with the kinetic one at high wavenumbers $k$~\footnote{Notice that at the highest wavenumbers, spectra are damped by the numerical dissipation of the HRSC numerical scheme.
+In that region there is also a pile-up of magnetic energy due to the non-periodic boundary conditions of the domain where the spectra is calculated. }.

 The kinetic spectra is well represented by the Kolmogorov power law $k^{-5/3}$, the typical direct cascade of isotropic kinetic turbulence.
 The magnetic field at low wavenumbers follow the Kazantsev power law $k^{3/2}$, as expected for non-saturated small-scale turbulent MHD dynamo.
 At later time, the overall poloidal spectra decreases slightly, as we already noticed in the averages described previously.
 The spectra of the toroidal component increases, with a clear transfer from large wavenumbers to small ones (i.e., from small to large scales), indicating the presence of a inverse energy cascade.
 It is very important to stress that, already in these short timescales, the peak of the magnetic field spectra moves to lower wavenumbers.
 The fact that the toroidal component is the most affected indicates again that the winding is probably the responsible for this energy transfer.